sharpermarbles/Big-Numbers-cpp/README.md

 C++ library for gigantic numbers (integer or floating point)

-  A big number class written in c++ that can represent numbers of any size or precission (to millions of places).
-Included with the **library** is an extensive **testing module** to asist in development.
+  A big number class written in c++ that represents numbers of any size or precision (to millions of places).
+Included with the **library** is an extensive **testing module** to assist development.
 With overloaded constructors and operators, objects of the Bgnm class should be able to be instantiated and operated on as simply as using primitive types.

-#### What About the Dozens of Other Big Number Libraries Out There?
+#### What about the dozens of big number libraries already out there?

-First, most big number libraries only deal with integers and even then they may only have a few basic math functions.
-This library is attempts to make the Bgnm class as usable as any primitive type in your project, and it includes full support for floating point numbers.
+Many big number libraries only deal with integers and even then they may only have a few basic math functions.
+This library attempts to make the Bgnm class as usable as any primitive type in your project and it includes full support for floating point numbers.
 Need to run the nth root of a massive floating point number where the index is itself a floating point?
-No problem.
 This library can handle it.
-Secondly, this library is fast.
-I want to compare this library's performance to several of the most-forked c++ big number libraries out there in GitHub.
-I've allready tested a few, and so far this library is as fast or faster than the ones I've checked.
-Really, though, the main reason for creating this library is that I just wanted the challenge of doing it myself, so I did.
-I'll be glad if anyone else finds it useful or interesting.
-I'll be even more appreciative if anyone out there wants to help me improve it.
+Moreover, this library attempts to implement efficiencies where many of the other libraries don't bother.
+The hope is to compare this library's performance to several of the most-forked c++ big number libraries available on GitHub.
+A few comparisons have already been made, and so far this library is as fast or faster than the ones checked.

+#### What's under the hood?

+At it's core, the Bgnm object is a `std::string`.
+Don't worry though, each function and method have been carefully developed and re-developed to avoid additional overhead that might be expected from using strings.
+For example, wherever possible `std::string_view` (C++17) is used to reduce copying and memory reallocation.
+Where other libraries may take shortcuts (e.g. implement division by using a simple subtraction loop), this library uses more robust algorithms to make operations as efficient as possible.
+However, accuracy is prioritized over speed.
+So where using some kind of Fourier Transform for multiplication operations would greatly reduce the workload, it is not employed here due to the inherent loss of precision (dependence on pi and Euler's number).
+It should be noted that an earlier iteration of this library attempted to move from a string model to a binary arithmetic model.
+The idea was that the big number could be stored in binary in arrays of unsigned integers, and then use super fast logic operations to achieve the mathematical operations.
+After putting a great amount of effort into recoding the main mathematical functions to work with a binary paradigm, testing showed it was no faster, and often slower, than the string-based Bgnm operations.

 ## The Library

 The library consists of just two files; bgnm.hpp (header file) and bgnm.cpp (cpp file).
 The rest of the project files are all just related to the testing module and are not needed by the library itself (see the Testing Module section below).

+### Constructors

+    Bgnm objects can be created with the following types Bgnm, int, long long, float, double, long double, char*, and std::string

 ### Overloaded Operators

-    Right hand values may be int, long long, float, double, long double, char*, std::string, and of course Bgnm =  assigment
+Right hand values may be int, long long, float, double, long double, char*, std::string, and of course Bgnm
+     =  assingment
      +  addition
      -  subtraction
      *  multiplication